alexdebrie/dynamodbguide.com/content/lessons/multi-item-actions/filtering.md

 ## Breakdown of a DynamoDB API Call

-For the DynamoDB Query and Scan operations, there are three separate steps happening on the DynamoDB server:
+For the DynamoDB Query and Scan operations that have a `Limit` parameter, there are three separate steps happening on the DynamoDB server:

-1. **Retrieve** the requested data.
+1. **Retrieve** up to `Limit` items.
 This step looks at Starting Token (if provided) for both types of operations, and the Key Expression in a Query operation.

 2. (Optionally) **Filter** the data retrieved in step 1.
 This includes applying filters as described in this section or projection expressions as discussed in previous lessons.